kjhealy/kieranhealy.hugo/content/blog/harrison-white/index.markdown

 its metaphors, and its vision.
 And there are few sociologists who so fully embodied the power of technique while also being so gifted with imagery and so clearly in the grip of a vision of the world.
-I was looking last night at my copy of _Identity and Control_ and I was reminded, first, that Chuck Tilly a little ruefully compared it to _Finnegans Wake_; and then, second, of a thing that Samuel Beckett said about that book.
+I was looking last night at my copy of _Identity and Controyl_ and I was reminded, first, that Chuck Tilly a little ruefully compared it to _Finnegans Wake_; and then, second, of a thing that Samuel Beckett said about that book.
 “Here” he remarked, “words are not the polite contortions of twentieth century printer’s ink.
 They are alive.
 They